 The most popular among these classifications is the feedforward network.
 This model encapsulates neurons within a series of layers.
 This includes an input, hidden, and output layers.
 Both the input and output layer are linear, while the hidden layers are nonlinear.
 A model may have single to multiple hidden layers, depending on the design.
 The model is unidirectional with the input layer flowing through the output layer.
 Hence, the feedforward moniker.

 The neurons in the hidden layers are activated using an activation function, usually a logistic sigmoid.
-It’s nonlinear behavior allows it to perform high-order approximations within a close delta to the desired result.
+Its nonlinear behavior allows it to perform high-order approximations within a close delta to the desired result.
 The neurons in the output layer exhibit the overall response to the network by the activations which occur in the hidden layer.

 The output signal generated from neuron activation is used in adjusting the connection weights between the neurons.
 This effectively builds a least cost path to the desired output in the model; in turn generating a properly fitted model [21].
 This is desirable for many applications including handwriting, target recognition, and flight control.
 Performing machine learning for aircraft control would be beneficial for the complete control of the aircraft in the entire flight envelope.
 However, as discussed above, this paper discusses the application of recurrent neural networks for nonlinear flights control.
 The following section discusses why this model is a choice candidate for such a problem.